UH-CPL/Patterns-of-Optimal-Human-Performance/README.md

 # aces-project-code
 This repository contains code for the ACEs research project.
-Files 'Figure_*' used to plot the figures.
+Files 'Figure_\*' used to plot the figures.
-Files 'Model_*' used to calculate the fitting models.
+Files 'Model_\*' used to calculate the fitting models.
 Data: https://osf.io/9bjwx/

-Requirements: *!versions!*
+Requirements:
 R 4.0.3
 R-studio 1.4.1103
 moments 0.14